nehamansha/CategorisationAPIApp/README.txt

 Using the provided API to set up the company and assign them a bank using instructions

-Tech: Java 8 using SpringBoot due to it having an integrated rest testing api.
+Tech: Java 8 using SpringBoot.

 https://developer.askfractal.com/apps , endpoints were created to:
 1. Get categorised transactions for a given category